On the Security of Key Extraction from Measuring Physical Quantities: Introduction

-Information-theoretic treatment of secure key exchange was initiated by Wyner~\cite{Wyner}, and later formalized by Maurer~\cite{Maurer93}.
+Information-theoretic treatment of secure key exchange was initiated by Wyner~\cite{Wyner} in the wiretap model and it was later studied by Maurer \cite{Maurer93} and Ahlswede, Csiszar \cite{AC93} in the common random source model.
 These works dealt with the feasibility of key exchange assuming a non-zero ``equivocation-rate'', a measure expressing the uncertainty of the eavesdropper about the parties' communication.
-Beyond generic schemes, for specific physical quantities, there has already been a series of theoretical studies, in quantum key exchange \cite{BB84}, and wireless key exchange focusing on the ``secrecy capacity'' between wirelessly communicating transceivers~\cite{BR06,KDW11,GLE08,BBDM08,LLP09,Clark12}.
-These works, being information theoretic in nature, contain no experimental justification of the channel model they utilize: for the quantum ones, the underlying physics justify the model but the wireless ones have no real justification.
-Furthermore, most rely on the assumption that the signal measurements are independent across time and thus any existing non-zero equivocation rate that the eavesdropper may have can be magnified for a suitable number of transmissions in a straightforward manner.
+Beyond generic schemes, for specific physical quantities, there has already been a series of theoretical studies, in quantum key exchange \cite{BB84}, and wireless key exchange focusing on the ``secrecy capacity'' between wirelessly communicating transceivers, (e.g.,~\cite{BBDM08}, following the wiretap channel and \cite{BR06,KDW11,GLE08,LLP09,Clark12, HHY95, HSHC96}, following the shared randomness channel.)
+These works, being conceptual only \cite{HHY95, HSHC96}, or information theoretic in nature, contain no experimental justification of the channel model they utilize: for the quantum ones, the underlying physics justify the model but the wireless ones have no real-world justification, most of them relying on the assumption that the signal measurements are independent across time and thus any existing non-zero equivocation rate can be magnified for a suitable number of transmissions straightforwardly.